asama-w/Pewlett_Hackard_Analysis/README.md

 <img src= https://github.com/asama-w/Pewlett_Hackard_Analysis/blob/main/Additional_Images/retirees_count_per_title.png width="30%" height="30%">

-### 4) The Mentorship-Eligible Employee List (mentorship_eligibilty)
+### 4) The Mentorship-Eligible Employee List (mentorship_eligibility)
-The `mentorship_eligibilty.csv shows the list of employees who were born in the year 1965, which are considered as employees who are getting ready for the retirement and will be eligible for the mentorship program.
+The `mentorship_eligibility.csv shows the list of employees who were born in the year 1965, which are considered as employees who are getting ready for the retirement and will be eligible for the mentorship program.
 (These eligible employees must be born between January 1, 1965 and December 31, 1965.)
 There are the total of 1,549 retiring employees who are eligible for this mentorship program.

 <img src= https://github.com/asama-w/Pewlett_Hackard_Analysis/blob/main/Additional_Images/membership_eligible_table.png width="80%" height="80%">